D2-mods/The-Workshop-Kitpack/README.md

 - Cure Afflictions (Medic)
 - Autoimmune (Nurse)

+**Removes Grease/Web/Entangle status (on cast or explosion):**
+- Hunter Tools (Beast Hunter)
+- Whirlwind (War Magican)
+- Shockwave (Warhound)
+- Incinerate (Warhound)
+- Blasting Song (Powder Keg)
+- Dust Explosion (Powder Keg)

 #

-**Other info:**
+**Misc kit/effects info:**
-- Blood Minister's Blood transfusions will be removed by a Restoration or Greater Restoration (any spell with restoration opcode).
-This is done for lore reasons.
-(Madman's Blood will obviously not remove itself)
 - Bleeding effects don't wake sleeping creatures.
-These effects can be cured by Heal, Regeneration, Lay On Hands, and similar spells, as well as most healing spells/abilities from this mod.
-Also, Stoneskins and Shield of Lathander (or similar mod spells) will protect from bleeding.
+These effects can be cured by Heal, Regeneration, Lay On Hands, or similar.
+Stoneskins and Shield of Lathander (or similar mod spells) will protect from bleeding.
-- Drifter and Grave Warden can see clearly while inside a Powder Keg's Dust Explosion once they gain the requisite effects (cloud immunities and blindness immunity).
+- Powder Keg's Dust Explosion and Frenzying Flame apply effects every second.
+Creatures are affected immediately when entering.
+- Drifter kit's immunities cover many mod-added spells as well, including the Powder Keg's Dust Explosion (blindness only, it is still invisible in the cloud).
 - Nurse's Medical Darts deal double healing or poison damage on a critical hit (target must be vulnerable to crits).
 - Shaman Bone Blade's Charm effect lasts only a few rounds, but it can't be broken, except by a Spiritual Clarity (i.e. if you hit it with an AoE spell, it remains charmed).
-- Medic's Dragonrot is affected by wild/dead magic, but otherwise is treated as a natural effect.
-It will bypass most spell defenses, and can affect any creature type.
-It is treated as a status effect, so effects cannot be stacked.
-It can be cured by Heal, Greater Restoration, and abilities from this mod that cure elemental DoT spells.
-- This mod accounts for EE Fixpack changes to status immunity/curing.
-For causing statuses, currently only one thing has longer duration effects that need removing separately (Shaman Bone Blade).
-A subspell for that is added to the relevant EEFP file, if detected.
 - The multiclass Cleric kits will gain Holy Symbols at the next Cleric level after 4 million total XP (BG2/EET).
+- Kits with armor restrictions can wear 1-2 steps higher for dragon scale armors. (i.e. kits restricted to leather can wear dragon splint)
+- All kits from this mod are usable by any race if the base class is usable.

 --